xolox/vim-easytags/README.md

     :let g:easytags_include_members = 1

 Exuberant Ctags will be instructed to include struct/class members using the `--extra=+q` command line argument and the `easytags.vim` plug-in will highlight them using the `cMember` highlighting group.
 Because most color schemes don't distinguish the [Identifier and Type](http://vimdoc.sourceforge.net/htmldoc/syntax.html#group-name) highlighting groups all members will now probably look like type definitions.
-You can change that by executing any of the following Vim commands (from your vimrc script, a file type plug-in, etc.):
+You can change that by executing either of the following Vim commands (from your vimrc script, a file type plug-in, etc.):

     " If you like one of the existing styles you can link them: highlight link cMember Special